Raytheon Technologies (NYSE:RTX) Price Target Raised to $90.00

-Raytheon Technologies (NYSE:RTX) had its price target lifted by Credit Suisse Group from $81.00 to $90.00 in a report published on Wednesday, The Fly reports.
-Credit Suisse Group currently has an outperform rating on the stock.
+Raytheon Technologies (NYSE:RTX) had its target price boosted by Credit Suisse Group from $81.00 to $90.00 in a research note published on Tuesday morning, Benzinga reports.
+They currently have an outperform rating on the stock.

-Several other brokerages also recently issued reports on RTX.
-Zacks Investment Research raised shares of Raytheon Technologies from a sell rating to a hold rating and set a $72.00 price target on the stock in a report on Friday, January 29th.
-DZ Bank raised shares of Raytheon Technologies from a hold rating to a buy rating and set a $86.00 price target on the stock in a report on Thursday, December 17th.
-Susquehanna upped their price target on shares of Raytheon Technologies from $83.00 to $91.00 and gave the company a positive rating in a report on Monday, April 12th.
-Wolfe Research started coverage on shares of Raytheon Technologies in a research note on Friday, April 9th.
-They set an outperform rating and a $97.00 price objective on the stock.
-Finally, Susquehanna Bancshares upped their price objective on shares of Raytheon Technologies from $83.00 to $91.00 and gave the company a positive rating in a research note on Monday, April 12th.
-Three research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the stock.
-The company currently has an average rating of Buy and an average target price of $82.07.
+RTX has been the subject of a number of other research reports.
+Zacks Investment Research raised shares of Raytheon Technologies from a sell rating to a hold rating and set a $72.00 target price for the company in a research note on Friday, January 29th.
+Susquehanna Bancshares lifted their target price on shares of Raytheon Technologies from $83.00 to $91.00 and gave the company a positive rating in a research note on Monday, April 12th.
+Susquehanna lifted their target price on shares of Raytheon Technologies from $83.00 to $91.00 and gave the company a positive rating in a research note on Monday.
+Finally, Wolfe Research started coverage on shares of Raytheon Technologies in a research note on Thursday, April 15th.
+They issued an outperform rating and a $97.00 price objective for the company.
+Three research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock has a consensus rating of Buy and a consensus target price of $82.07.

-Raytheon Technologies (NYSE:RTX) last posted its quarterly earnings data on Monday, January 25th.
-The company reported $0.74 EPS for the quarter, beating analysts’ consensus estimates of $0.69 by $0.05.
+Raytheon Technologies (NYSE:RTX) last issued its earnings results on Monday, January 25th.
+The company reported $0.74 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.69 by $0.05.
+The company had revenue of $16.42 billion during the quarter, compared to analyst estimates of $16.07 billion.
 Raytheon Technologies had a negative net margin of 3.77% and a positive return on equity of 8.35%.
-The company had revenue of $16.42 billion for the quarter, compared to analyst estimates of $16.07 billion.
-During the same period in the previous year, the business posted $1.16 earnings per share.
-Raytheon Technologies’s quarterly revenue was down 1.0% on a year-over-year basis.
-As a group, sell-side analysts forecast that Raytheon Technologies will post 3.01 earnings per share for the current fiscal year.
+The company’s revenue for the quarter was down 1.0% on a year-over-year basis.
+During the same quarter last year, the business posted $1.16 EPS.
+On average, research analysts forecast that Raytheon Technologies will post 3.01 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Thursday, March 25th.
-Investors of record on Friday, February 26th were issued a dividend of $0.475 per share.
-This represents a $1.90 dividend on an annualized basis and a yield of 2.43%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, March 25th.
+Shareholders of record on Friday, February 26th were given a dividend of $0.475 per share.
+This represents a $1.90 dividend on an annualized basis and a yield of 2.41%.
 The ex-dividend date of this dividend was Thursday, February 25th.
-Raytheon Technologies’s payout ratio is 23.00%.
+Raytheon Technologies’s dividend payout ratio is 23.00%.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Wealth Alliance lifted its position in Raytheon Technologies by 4.6% in the 3rd quarter.
-Wealth Alliance now owns 9,814 shares of the company’s stock valued at $565,000 after purchasing an additional 432 shares during the last quarter.
-Schonfeld Strategic Advisors LLC boosted its holdings in shares of Raytheon Technologies by 921.4% during the third quarter.
-Schonfeld Strategic Advisors LLC now owns 146,895 shares of the company’s stock worth $8,452,000 after purchasing an additional 132,513 shares during the period.
-Jeppson Wealth Management LLC acquired a new stake in shares of Raytheon Technologies during the third quarter worth approximately $542,000. tru Independence LLC acquired a new stake in Raytheon Technologies in the third quarter valued at approximately $279,000.
-Finally, Advisor Partners LLC lifted its stake in Raytheon Technologies by 0.9% in the third quarter.
-Advisor Partners LLC now owns 40,307 shares of the company’s stock valued at $2,319,000 after acquiring an additional 369 shares during the last quarter.
-Hedge funds and other institutional investors own 75.09% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Weybosset Research & Management LLC lifted its position in Raytheon Technologies by 2.5% during the 1st quarter.
+Weybosset Research & Management LLC now owns 5,329 shares of the company’s stock worth $412,000 after acquiring an additional 130 shares during the last quarter.
+Traverso Chambers Private Wealth Management LLC lifted its position in Raytheon Technologies by 1.6% during the 1st quarter.
+Traverso Chambers Private Wealth Management LLC now owns 8,934 shares of the company’s stock worth $690,000 after acquiring an additional 144 shares during the last quarter.
+LGL Partners LLC lifted its position in Raytheon Technologies by 1.9% during the 4th quarter.
+LGL Partners LLC now owns 8,062 shares of the company’s stock worth $576,000 after acquiring an additional 147 shares during the last quarter.
+Garland Capital Management Inc. lifted its position in Raytheon Technologies by 0.4% during the 1st quarter.
+Garland Capital Management Inc. now owns 39,332 shares of the company’s stock worth $3,039,000 after acquiring an additional 150 shares during the last quarter.
+Finally, Creative Financial Designs Inc. ADV lifted its position in Raytheon Technologies by 9.7% during the 1st quarter.
+Creative Financial Designs Inc. ADV now owns 1,711 shares of the company’s stock worth $132,000 after acquiring an additional 151 shares during the last quarter.
+75.09% of the stock is owned by hedge funds and other institutional investors.

 Raytheon Technologies Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers worldwide.
 It operates through four segments: Collins Aerospace Systems, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles & Defense.